General Information on using Waterways Ireland navigations

 Owners should be aware that electricity supply and water supply to public moorings is disconnected for the winter months.
 This is to protect against frost damage, to reduce running costs and to minimise maintenance requirements during the winter months.

 Vessel owners are advised that advance purchasing of electricity on the power bollards leading up to the disconnection date should be minimal.
 Electricity credit existing on the bollards will not be recoverable after the winter decommissioning date.
 Both services will be reinstated prior to the commencement of the next boating season.

 Waterways Ireland smart cards are used to operate locks on the Shannon Erne Waterway, to access the service blocks, to use the pump-outs along the navigations, to avail of electrical power at Waterways Ireland jetties.

 - Equip their vessel with mooring lines of appropriate length and strength and only secure their craft to mooring bollards and cleats provided for this purpose.

-- Ensure mooring lines, electric cables and fresh water hoses do not create a trip hazard for others.
+- Ensure mooring lines, electric cables and fresh water hoses do not create a trip hazard on public jetties for others users.